decentralized-identity/keri/docs/Q-and-A.md

 This document is part one.
 Part two is [Q-and-A Security](./Q-and-A-Security.md).
 Both files shares a common [Glossary](./Glossary.md)

+Why should you read or step through the Q&A?
+To get a different angle to the same topic: KERI.

+### Critical stance welcomed, just don't try to rewrite history, nor be lazy
+KERI receives three types of scrutiny from domain experts:
+1. "KERI can't do it"
+2. "KERI doesn't do something new"
+3. "DID:XYZ has been designed, KERI needs to explain how it's different"
+ - Ad 1.
+When respected colleagues think KERI can't keep up to its promises, we value the well-founded questions and suggestions of domain experts __after__ they thoroughly read the KERI [whitepaper](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf).
+We'll happilly keep explaining KERI because we'd hate it when respected experts misunderstand the design.\
+ - Ad 2.
+After a while some experts say 'well then KERI doesn't do something new'.
+That's acceptable for us, because we're able proof the design history of KERI and that it simply hasn't been done before.\
+ - Ad 3.
+However, we can't accept having to explain the differences to people who just "invented" new, someting similar to KERI, using the same terms and thereby spreading confusion.
+Let the newbees benchmark themselves against KERI, we are too busy for those kind of things.
+By the way, this Q&A may be able to help you out!

 **The questions are of a varied level: basic and detailed.
 The answers are mostly directed towards generally interested people and newbies.**\
 *Q = one star question.
 Novice to KERI, advanced in DIDs\
 **Q = two star question.
 Proficient in DIDs and advanced in KERI\
 ***Q = three star question.
 Expert in DIDs and proficient in KERI

-Why should you read or step through the Q&A?
-To get a different angle to the same topic: KERI.

 ```
 {TBW} means: to be written